-Lily gave her a weak smile in return as she held out her arms for her son.
+Lily gave her a weak smile as she held out her arms for her son.
 The woman acquiesced, handing the squirming boy to his mother.
 When Lily saw her son for the first time she wanted to cry; he was so beautiful.
 Most wouldn't have said that about the squishy bald pink thing, but in her eyes he was the most precious thing in all of creation.

 The creak of the door tore her eyes away from him to meet James Potter's.
 He was smiling softly at her as he entered.

 "It's a boy," Lily said simply with teary smile.
 James's smile widened as he took a few hesitant steps towards the bedside and looked down at the newborn boy.

 James had been a godsend to Lily.
 As her only real friend and confidant in her time, she had gone to him immediately.
 He had matured so much from the arrogant little boy who strutted around Hogwarts; he now listened to her and was sympathetic.
 He let her tell her story, laugh, cry, scream, and finally fall asleep.
 James had offered her a home, for as long as she would need it.